minisbett/ultimate-osu-server-switcher/README.md

 # In-deep explination

-The current server you are playing on is estimated by the ip that is deposited in the hosts file.
+The server you are currently playing on is estimated by the ip that is deposited in the hosts file.
 Switching a server includes deinstalling all certificates, modfying the hosts file, followed by installing the corresponding certificate
 (if you chose to play on a third-party server).